missjinger/SaltyZero-Repack/README.md

 4. Create a character and have fun.

 Note:
-1. Compile script project with configuration [RelWithDefInfo].
+1. Compile the script project with configuration [RelWithDefInfo].

 2. The script name and the exported function name XXX matches the form of XXX.dll and AddSC_XXX() { new XXX(); } which will be filled in Database.